AND … all .will be sittibgnall + The reality was staring me in right in the face, as I peered at our Year on Year sales numbers.

 +5% of all new business that you closed in year 1

 The icing on the cake?

-In year 2, you gained 11% more business without lifting a finger to close a single new customer.
+After year 2, you will be sitting on well over 1/10th more business, all without lifting a finger to close a single new customer.

 This kind of phenomenon more than explains a Bain & Co. and Harvard Business Review finding.
 In their study they estimate that a 5% increase in retention results in a 25% – 100% increase in profits.